-Operating expenses for the three months ended March 31, 2020 totaled \$107.1 million, an increase of approximately \$5.6 million over the same period in 2019.
-The \$5.6 million increase was primarily due to: (i) a \$11.8 million increase in depreciation expense primarily resulting from facilities acquired in the MedEquities Merger, the Encore Portfolio Acquisition and other facility acquisitions, (ii) a \$3.6 million increase in impairment on real estate properties related to three facilities to reduce their book values to their estimated fair value less costs to sell or fair value and (ii) a \$1.5 million increase related to our provision for credit losses.
-These increases were partially offset by (i) a \$3.2 million decrease in acquisition and merger related costs from the MedEquities Merger and (ii) a \$7.7 million decrease in impairments on our direct financing leases.
+Operating expenses for the three months ended June 30, 2020 totaled \$112.7 million, an increase of approximately \$14.2 million over the same period in 2019.
+The \$14.2 million increase was primarily due to: (i) a \$9.9 million increase in depreciation expense primarily resulting from facilities acquired in the MedEquities Merger, the Encore Portfolio Acquisition and other facility acquisitions and (ii) a \$6.3 million increase in impairment on real estate properties related to ten facilities to reduce their book values to their estimated fair value less costs to sell or fair value.
+These increases were partially offset by (i) a \$1.0 million recovery related to our direct financing leases upon final liquidation of the Orianna Health Systems Distribution Trust.